Our Services

 We often help children learn to be flexible and we strive to model that ourselves.
 These services are guidelines for how we think about therapy and every single family will have a unique journey.
 We recommend that all services begin with parent sessions.

-We like to start here.
-We’ll begin with a comprehensive intake where we will use a variety of assessments and tools to help us navigate how to move forward together.
+We also use Parent Sessions to begin child or family therapy.
+When the goal is to engage a child or family unit in therapy, we always begin with a comprehensive parent-only session where we will use a variety of assessments and tools to help us uncover priority issues and navigate how to move forward together.

 You can take comfort in knowing that we will use assessment tools, goal setting, feedback, and actionable steps in all of our sessions to ensure that every session feels practical, valuable, and time-efficient.